 - Ground mapping – The AN/APG-68 has Synthetic aperture radar (SAR) capabilities, which enables high resolution ground mapping for the F-16 to become a day or night, all-weather, precision strike aircraft.

 - Improved weapons systems – The AN/APG-68 enabled the F-16 to become even more formidable due to its compatibility with newer air-to-air and ground attack missiles, including Global Positioning System (GPS)-aided precision weapons.

-Without operational radar systems, a pilot is essentially blind in a sky, especially in poor visibility and high ceilings.
+Without operational radar systems, a pilot is essentially blind in the sky, especially in poor visibility and high ceilings.
 Take away the fire control radar and pilots are unable to detect or engage air and ground targets.
 It is essential that a fire control radar be dependable and effective in a combat environment and in less-than-ideal weather conditions.

-The latest version of the AN/APG-68 is the version 9, or APG-68(V)9.
+The latest version of the AN/APG-68 is version 9, or APG-68(V)9.
 It provides the Fighting Falcon with a 30% greater air-to-air detection range than its predecessor.
 It is equipped in several variants of the F-16D Block 50/52 for nations worldwide.

 Backed by 34 years of industry experience and with AS9100C and ISO 9100 certifications, Duotech is a leading source in providing responsive repair and support for your APG-68 Fire Control Radar.